-To upgrade the router's firmware, follow these instructions below:
+To upgrade the modem router's firmware, follow these instructions below:

-- Step 1: Type the path and file name of the update file into the "New Firmware Location" field.
-Or click the Browse button to locate the update file. - Step 2: Click the UPGRADE button.
+Step 1: Type the path and file name of the update file into the "New Firmware Location" field.
+Or click the Browse button to locate the update file.

+Step 2: Click the UPGRADE button.

-- 1. When you upgrade the router's firmware, you may lose its current configurations, so please back up the router's current settings before you upgrade its firmware. - 2.
-Do not turn off the router or press the Reset button while the firmware is being upgraded. - 3.
-The router will reboot after the upgrading has been finished.
+- 1) When you upgrade the modem router's firmware, you may lose its current configurations, so please back up the modem router's current settings before you upgrade its firmware. - 2) Do not turn off the modem router or press the Reset button while the firmware is being upgraded. - 3) The modem router will reboot after the upgrading has been finished.

-To back up the Router's current settings:
+To back up the modem router's current settings: